When does my workers' compensation claim come to an end and what happens then?

 If you take the Lump Sum Offer, then you lose any right to seek damages for your injuries.
 You will only retain this right if you reject or defer the Lump Sum Offer.

-How much compensation will I get for my workplace injury?
+How much compensation Will I get for my Personal injury Claim?

 What If If You Have Both Physical And Psychiatric Injuries?